logicmonitor/terraform-provider-logicmonitor/README.md

   api_id = var.logicmonitor_api_id
   api_key = var.logicmonitor_api_key
   company = var.logicmonitor_company
-}
+  bulk_resource = true/false
+  "When working with bulk resources, this feature is optional to handle the API's rate limit" }
 ```
 Example usage can be found in the /terraform-integration/examples directory.